1. How do I apply for a health program?

 8. Who will counsel me while I am on the wait list?

-- Since there is no counselor in the health division itself, our regular counseling office will be able to provide assistance in this area.
-All of our counselors are familiar with our health programs and have great expertise in the area of health.
+- The GRCC Counseling and Career office will be able to provide assistance in this area.
+All of our advisors are familiar with our health programs and have great expertise in the area of health.
 To set up an appointment please contact the counseling office at 616/234-3900.

 9. How will I know when there is a position for me in my program?

 - You will be sent a letter when your position is available, it is important that you keep your address with the college updated.
 Failure to respond to the letter within 30 days will cause your removal from the wait list.
 To get back on the list you may have to reapply and you will be placed at the bottom of the list.

 - The letter will require you to contact the respective health office and make an appointment for an EDP (Educational Development Plan).
 If you do not respond, as mentioned above, you will be removed from the list.
 If you make an appointment and do not keep the appointment, you will be removed from the list.